 It was on 30 March 1937 that a four-engine Sikorsky S-42B flying boat operated by Pan American Airways touched down in Auckland’s Waitemata Harbour, completing a survey flight of more than 7000 miles.

-Thousands of New Zealanders, crowding the edge of the harbour, cheered lustily as the Samoan Clipper taxied to the landing stage.
+Thousands of New Zealanders, crowding the edge of the harbour, cheered lustily as the flying boat taxied to the landing stage in Mechanics Bay.

-Led by Captain Edwin C Musick, one of the greatest of aviation pioneers, the crew filed up the gangway to be greeted by a crowd of notables including the Minister of Justice, Mr HGR Mason; the Auckland Harbour Board Chairman, Mr CG Macindoe; and the Mayor of Auckland, Mr Ernest Davies.
+Led by Captain Edwin Charles Musick, one of the greatest of aviation pioneers, the crew filed up the gangway to be greeted by a crowd of notables including the Minister of Justice, Mr HGR Mason; the Auckland Harbour Board Chairman, Mr CG Macindoe; and the Mayor of Auckland, Mr Ernest Davies.

 A second survey flight, also known as the first timetable flight, arrived at Auckland on Boxing Day of the same year.
 On this occasion, Captain Musick and crew were officially welcomed by Prime Minister Michael Joseph Savage.

 Edwin Musick was born in 1894 and raised in St Louis, Missouri.
 At the age of 9, he moved to Los Angeles, California.